 The key to a great holiday shopper is knowing how to extend your budget and how to wow with the gifts you buy.
 We’ll help you with the latter in this article, as we’ve compiled 25 great Christmas gift ideas under $50.
-All of these gifts can be purchased online and if you look hard enough, you might be able to find them even cheaper with the use of online coupon codes.
-The list has Christmas gift ideas for mom, dad, siblings friend coworkers and pretty much anyone else you would want to buy a Christmas gift for.
+All of these gifts can be purchased online and if you look hard enough, you might be able to find them even cheaper with the use of online coupon codes or by shopping on Black Friday.
+The list has Christmas gift ideas for mom, dad, siblings friend co-workers and pretty much anyone else you would want to buy a Christmas gift for.

 Though we all have those close family and friends that we want to do a little something more for, well, don’t worry, we have some ideas for those special people in your life as well.
 Enjoy!

 1. 3-in-1 Breakfast Center (Amazon).
 Cooking eggs on your stove can be tough and messy so why not cook them in your toaster?
 Believe it or not, this toaster has room for your egg while you’re toasting and you can brew that perfect pot of coffee right alongside.
 Talk about multitasking first thing in the morning!

 2. Hand Selected Red and White Wines from Napa Valley(Tasting Room: $24.95).
 Before you go thinking you can give out six gifts with one purchase, these are only tasting bottles, each with 50ml.
 You can handpick any six bottles you want to form your set, and then have it shipped right to your door.